perticascatalin/Learning/DPML/mcsp.md

 |C-E|major third (2 tones)|3M|
 |...|...|...|

+**Important Note**: Even if the number of steps in an interval are equal (eg. both 2+ and 3m are 1 tone + 1 semitone long), their quality might differ and therefore their sound effect as well.
+This is where the distinction between an interval's quantity vs. quality appears.

 [More on intervals quality](https://www.earmaster.com/wiki/music-memos/what-are-intervals-in-music.html) - Perfect, Diminished, Augmented, Major & Minor

 [Musical Notes to Frequency](https://www.audiology.org/sites/default/files/ChasinConversionChart.pdf)